About

 Sarah Mackenzie (she/her) is a cultural strategist, documentary filmmaker, and a media arts curator based in Tio'Tia:Ke/Montreal, working at the forefront of art, technology, and social good.

-She is currently MUTEK’s Director of Creative Developement and the MUTEK Forum, MUTEK’s platform dedicated to exploring, developing, and showcasing creative technologies for artistic research, creation, and interdisciplinary collaboration.
+She is currently MUTEK’s Director of Creative Development and the MUTEK Forum, MUTEK’s platform dedicated to exploring, developing, and showcasing creative technologies for artistic research, and interdisciplinary collaboration.
 In this role, she leads the AI Ecologies Lab and oversees programming for the annual arts and technology symposium.

-Previously, she was the Director of Marketing at entertainment studio Gentilhomme and Head of Content for Red Bull Media House, where she spearheaded multiple documentaries and all unscripted content in Canada, from the artist profile series Queued Up to the snowboard series Brothers McMorris.
+Previously, she was the Director of Marketing at multimedia studio Gentilhomme and Head of Content for Red Bull Media House, where she spearheaded multiple documentaries and all unscripted content in Canada.

-She is currently MUTEK’s Director of Creative Developement and the MUTEK Forum, MUTEK’s platform dedicated to exploring, developing, and showcasing creative technologies for artistic research, creation, and interdisciplinary collaboration.
+She is currently MUTEK’s Director of Creative Development and the MUTEK Forum, MUTEK’s platform dedicated to exploring, developing, and showcasing creative technologies for artistic research, and interdisciplinary collaboration.
 In this role, she leads the AI Ecologies Lab and oversees programming for the annual arts and technology symposium.

-Previously, she was the Director of Marketing at entertainment studio Gentilhomme and Head of Content for Red Bull Media House, where she spearheaded multiple documentaries and all unscripted content in Canada, from the artist profile series Queued Up to the snowboard series Brothers McMorris.
+Previously, she was the Director of Marketing at multimedia studio Gentilhomme and Head of Content for Red Bull Media House, where she spearheaded multiple documentaries and all unscripted content in Canada.

 Sarah is also a key collaborator of Impostor Cities, Canada’s official representation at the 2021 Venice Biennale in Architecture.
 Impostor Cities was additinoally exhibited at the Museum of Contemporary Art Toronto (MOCA) in 2023.